 RORORO Mac on GitHub

 A tray toggle holds the Roblox singleton lock so multiple clients run side by side.
 The official client, unmodified — no injection, no DevTools, no registry edits.
+The tray ring reads at a glance: cyan on, slate off, magenta error.

 Login happens on Roblox's own page inside an embedded browser.
 RORORO is the window frame, not the form handler — it only ever captures the session cookie set after a successful login.